 - 1. Applicants are eligible for the pre-master programme if: - a. they have successfully completed a relevant bachelor's degree at a university of applied sciences.
+Applicants with BA or BSc from another discipline than those mentioned in section 2.3.1.d may be encouraged to apply for or may request admission to its premaster's programme of max.
+60 credits (ECTS). - b. they have successfully completed a relevant bachelor's degree at an academic university.
 Applicants with BA or BSc in a discipline outside the field of studies may be encouraged to apply for or may request admission to its pre-master's programme of max.
-60 credits (ECTS). - b. the applicant's language proficiency and the motivation of the applicant meet the regular requirements. - c. the Board of Admissions is convinced that the pre-master programme will sufficiently elevate the student's knowledge to the required level; see article 2.2. - d. the Board of Admissions is convinced that the student will be able to successfully complete the University College Venlo courses selected for the pre-master programme. - 2.
+30 credits (ECTS). - c. the applicant's language proficiency and the motivation of the applicant meet the regular requirements. - d. the Board of Admissions is convinced that the pre-master programme will sufficiently elevate the student's knowledge to the required level; see article 2.2. - e. the Board of Admissions is convinced that the student will be able to successfully complete the University College Venlo courses selected for the pre-master programme. - 2.
 The pre-master programme: - a. is composed of key courses taken from the bachelor's programme University College Venlo (UCV) and allows its students to gain essential foundations in the field to prepare them for the master's programme. - b. the Board of Admissions determines the load and the exact composition (courses, skills, and projects) of the individual pre-master programme.
-The Board of Admissions needs to approve any changes that occurs due to unforeseen circumstances (scheduling conflicts etc.). - c. during the pre-master programme, the student is subject to the UCV EER. - d. the students who successfully complete the pre-master's programme within a year will be granted admission to the Health Food Innovation Management master's programme.
+The Board of Admissions needs to approve any changes that occurs due to unforeseen circumstances (scheduling conflicts etc.). - c. during the pre-master programme, the student is subject to the UCV EER. - d. the students who successfully complete the pre-master's programme within a year, i.e. pass it's respective courses, will be granted admission to the Health Food Innovation Management master's programme.